elsowiny/FullStackAngularEcommerce/readme.md

 Springboot is run on localhost:8080

-In order to run the entire project, start with the 01-start-files and run your database scripts.
+In order to run the entire project, start with the `01-start-files` and run your database scripts.
 Next, run the Springboot server to connect to the database.
 (More information located in the readme.md located in 02..directory)
-Finally, Run the Angular project with ng serve"..
+Finally, Run the Angular project with `ng serve` ..
 This will run the application on localhost:4200 There is cross origin support where Springboot is ran on localhost:8080.
 Angular will read the api data from the springboot server and convert it into usable data for displaying on front end.